2008

 Mississippi River Blog.

-What's different about flooding in Spring of '08 and the
+What was different about flooding in Spring of '08 and the

 floods of June-August 1993?
 DURATION is the key.
 The flooding we see occurring